Michel-p16/PDS-Project/docs/source/data_generation.rst

 **Step 1: Function for Answer Generation**

 We used a lot of prompt engeneering strategies here, to improve the generated outputs.
-The Gemini AI is told to create 100 different answers to each question and each label.
-That ensures a big dataset with a lot of variation to allow a good training in the following.
+The Gemini AI is requested to create 100 different answers to each question and each label.
+That ensures a big dataset with a lot of variation and allows a meaningful training in the following.

 .. code-block:: python